space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 ## Virus Symptoms
 Viruses should only very rarely be beneficial.
 They should be something that the crew should be aware of however.
 Viral symptoms would be generated based on the mutation point buy system with low cost mutations being most common.
 Ideally these symptoms would be assigned a severity as well.
+When a virus jumps species, the severity should be bumped up by one or two equivalent levels to make the event impactful.
+The originator species may have a minor cough while the reciever species might be literally coughing up their lungs for example.

 Benign: The default virus state.
 Doesn't do anything.
 Runny Nose/Feels Funny: Basically doesn't do anything but let the carrier know they have something with an occasional popup.
+At higher levels, this can manifest into diziness or drowsiness.
 Coughing/Sneezing: Makes the carrier cough or sneeze intermittently, creates an invisible area of effect for the virus to cause infection if it has a contact or airborne infection type.
 Should not generate an AOE if the individual is wearing a sterile mask.
 Severe cough can include coughing blood, and would cause minor bloodloss.
 Dizziness: Applies the drunk effect to the carrier, more severe symptoms can apply a move debuff.
 Vomiting: Causes the carrier to vomit, will create a puddle containing any viruses the patient has, and can be spread to others via drinking (why) or through contact if they don't have shoes.
 Can cause blood vomiting at high severity which will remove a good chunk of the affected bloodstream.